 You can download a copy of the papers from our Board meetings here.
 The minutes of Board and Committee meetings do not appear within the published papers until after they have been approved.

 The meeting is open to members of the public to join, as observers only, via Microsoft Teams video-conference.
 In order to enable members of the public to join for the public business of the meeting, please email This email address is being protected from spambots.
-You need JavaScript enabled to view it. by no later than 12 noon on Thursday 23 March 2023.
+You need JavaScript enabled to view it. no later than seven calendar days prior to the date of the meeting.

 In this event, in providing your email address you are consenting for us to use your contact details to invite you to the Teams meeting for the duration of the Board proceedings that are being held in public.